SeriousHornet/KOReader.patches/README.md

 This adds a star in a black circle to left top corner of the book to indicate that the book is part of a collection

+---

+Credits to @joshuacant, @sebdelsol and u/medinauta as I borrowed much of their code and structure.